Showing posts with label town. Show all posts

 On Tuesday, we rode to Rogersville Library to see Microwave Dave.

-Ava made a drum out of an oatmeal box, a paper horn, and a shaker out of a Mt Dew bottle.
+Ava made a drum from an oatmeal box, a paper horn, and a shaker from a Mt Dew bottle.

 We did a sing-along and played our handmade instruments with Microwave Dave.